 C. The "Awareness" Standard.
 Pursuant to Rule 10b5-1, simply trading while in "knowing possession" of Inside Information is enough to establish liability; it does not matter whether the Inside Information was actually part of the reason for making the trade.
 In brief, it provides an "awareness" standard, whereby you trade "on the basis of" material nonpublic information if you were aware of the information at the time you bought or sold a security.
-Therefore, you cannot trade while you are aware of Inside Information even if you believe that the information has not influenced your decision (in other words, even if you would have traded without having the Inside Information).
+Therefore, you cannot trade while you are aware of Inside Information even if you believe that the information has not influenced your decision, in other words, even if you would have traded without having the Inside Information (see Section IV(C) below regarding a limited exception).